Artist statement

 Bio

-Chayse Sampy is a mixed media, Afro-surrealist artist based in Houston, TX.
-She completed artist residencies at Sanman Studios and Asia Society Texas in 2024, the same year she debuted her first solo show at Sanman Studios and is participating in the Texas Biennial.
-Sampy holds an MFA from Florida State University and a BFA from Louisiana State University.
-She currently serves as an adjunct professor at the University of Houston and teaches at the Glassell School of Art.
-Her work has been exhibited regionally and nationally, with recent group exhibitions at Pen + Brush (2024), the FSU Museum of Fine Arts (2023), the Contemporary Art Center New Orleans (2023), ArtFields (2023), the African Diaspora Art Museum of Atlanta (2023), the Ritz Theater and Museum (2023), Nia Cultural Center (2022), and Working Method Contemporary Gallery (2022).
+Chayse Sampy is a mixed media, Afro-surrealist artist from Houston, TX.
+She is currently a Studio Fellow at NXTHVN in New Haven, CT.
+She completed artist residencies at Sanman Studios and Asia Society Texas in 2024, the same year she debuted her first solo show at Sanman Studios.
+A graduate of Florida State University (MFA, 2023) and Louisiana State University (BFA, 2020), Sampy’s work investigates Black interiority, intergenerational memory, and cultural resilience through painting, collage, and installation.
+She served as an adjunct professor at the University of Houston and instructor at the Glassell School of Art in 2024.
+Her work has been exhibited regionally and nationally, with recent group exhibitions at the Context Projects (2025), Lawndale Art Center (2025), Texas Biennial (2024), Pen + Brush (2024), the FSU Museum of Fine Arts (2023), the Contemporary Art Center New Orleans (2023), ArtFields (2023), the African Diaspora Art Museum of Atlanta (2023), the Ritz Theater and Museum (2023), and Nia Cultural Center (2022).